Tomorrow The World

 August 9th, 2008

 In 1973 I was very deep into Kris Kristofferson.
 I had discovered him through his 1971 album The Silver Tongued Devil And I. The following two albums, Jesus Was A Capricorn and Border Lord, both released in 1972, were instant favorites.
 I also went back and picked up is first, self-titled album (later retitled Me & Bobby McGee to take advantage of the huge success from Janis Joplin’s cover).
-It … [more]
+It was through Kristofferson that I first found Rita Coolidge.
+You could say I was a little late to the game … [more]

 American IV: The Man Comes Around